-Returning students are defined as: 1) Students returning after an official Leave of Absence; or 2) A former student seeking to complete unfinished degree requirements and formally readmitted by the institution.
-Such students should contact the Office of the Registrar in writing or by email and set up an appointment with a counselor.
+Returning students are defined as:

+1) Students returning after an official

+Leave of Absence; or 2) A former student

+seeking to complete unfinished degree

+requirements and formally readmitted

+by the institution.
+Such students should

+contact the Office of the Registrar

+in writing or by email and set up an

+appointment with a counselor.

 Undergraduate students transferring to MSM may have credits transferred from a previous school or schools to Manhattan School of Music.
-MSM will consider the transfer of course credit with the grade of C or above in Core Humanities courses and Humanities electives, Theory electives, Music History electives, and general electives.
-Credit for Aural Skills, Keyboard Skills, Required Piano, core Music Theory, and core Music History is granted on the basis of placement exams administered at the beginning of the student's first semester.
+MSM will consider the transfer of course credit with the grade of C or above in Core Humanities courses and Humanities electives.
+Credit for core Aural Skills, Keyboard Skills, Required Piano, Music Theory, and Music History is granted on the basis of placement exams administered at the beginning of the student's first semester.